datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

   Swap:             0           0           0

 ```
-Under the total column, the first number is the total memory avaliable in kbytes.
+Under the total column, the first number is the total memory available in kbytes.
 This means that there is 32947204 kbytes of RAM total or about 32 GB.
 It is generally suggested to not exceed 75% of memory to ensure the system does not hang or freeze, but you are free to set the limit to what ever you think is best.
 You can limit the memory using the following command

   ulimit -m 20000000
   ulimit -v 20000000

 The `-m ` is for the total memory, and the `-v` is for the virtual memory.
-In this example, the limit is set to 20000000 kbytes, which is equivilent to around 20GB.
+In this example, the limit is set to 20000000 kbytes, which is equivalent to around 20GB.

 You can see the limits by the following command: